 Foggy days can be a blessing for photographers.
 It gives a mood to your photos for sure.
-If some places in the world are still having their regular days of mist, it is a fact that the more people on earth we have, the more we build, the less chance we have to get lost in the clouds on earth.
+Some places in the world are still having their regular days of mist, it is a fact that the more people on earth we have, the more we build, the less chance we have to get lost in the clouds on earth.

 Nevertheless, for the one who is still blessed sometimes (in my photographer’s opinion at least) with that particular weather, here are some tips to understand a little bit more about your camera in such conditions and how you can get the best of it.